BlackRock Greater Europe Investment Trust Plc - Transaction in Own Shares | MarketScreener

 Transaction in own shares: purchase of own shares to be held in treasury

-The Company announces that it has today purchased 50,000 of its Ordinary Shares at 460.74 pence per share and 75,000 of its Ordinary Shares at 457.47 pence per share to be held in treasury.
+The Company announces that it has today purchased 57,846 of its Ordinary Shares at an average price of 455.14 pence per share to be held in treasury.

-Following settlement of these purchases on 31 August 2022 the issued share capital of the Company will be 101,825,411 Ordinary Shares, excluding 16,103,527 which are held in treasury.
-Shares held in treasury do not carry any voting rights; 13.66% of the Company’s total issued share capital (117,928,938 Ordinary Shares, including treasury shares) will be held in treasury following settlement.
+Following settlement of this purchase on 2 September 2022 the issued share capital of the Company will be 101,698,853 Ordinary Shares, excluding 16,230,085 which are held in treasury.
+Shares held in treasury do not carry any voting rights; 13.76% of the Company’s total issued share capital (117,928,938 Ordinary Shares, including treasury shares) will be held in treasury following settlement.

 All enquiries: